jonaharagon/privacytools.io/blog/posts/activists-guide-securing-your-smartphone.md

 ### Lock Down Your Network

 Your phone signals can be used to track you even if you don't make a call or send a text.
 Some law enforcement agencies use "stingrays," devices which can impersonate a cell tower to track visitors to an area.
+It is speculated that more advanced ones can intercept unencrypted text messages and phone calls as well, making the use of an [encrypted messenger](#use-signal) during the event even more critical.

 While the capabilities of the most modern ones isn't fully known, you should definitely protect yourself from the subset of stingrays which abuse the lower security standards of older, 2G networks.

 On Android: